hsharrison/experimentator/README.md

 Config file format
 -------
     [Experiment]
-    levels = comma-separated list
+    levels = semicolon-separated list
-    sort methods = names of sort methods, separated by commas number = comma-separated list of integers
+    orderings = names of ordering methods, separated by semicolons

     [Independent Variables]
-    variable name = level, comma- or semicolon-separated list of values
+    variable name = level; semicolon-separated list of values

 In the `Experiment` section, all three lines should have the same number of items, separated by commas.
-The `levels` setting names the levels, the `sort methods` setting defines them (more on sort methods below), and the `number` setting specifies how many sections at this level to repeat, _per unique combination of IVs_.
-That is, in a 2x2 design with both IVs varying at the trials level, setting number to 10 for trials will generate an experiment with 40 trials per section.
+The `levels` setting names the levels, and the `orderings` setting defines how they are ordered (and possibly repeated; more on ordering methods below).

 Each setting in the `Independent Variables` section (that is, the name on the right of the `=`) is interpreted as a variable name.
 The entry string (to the left of the `=` is interpreted as a comma- or semicolon-separated list.
 The first element should match one of the levels specified in the Experiment section.
 This is the level to associate this variable with.
 The other elements are the possible values of the IV.
 These values are interpreted by the Python interpreter, so proper syntax should be used for values that aren't simple numbers (this allows your IVs to take on values of dicts or lists, for example).
 This means that values that are strings should be enclosed in quotes.